jsenv/jsenv-template-node-package/readme.md

 The codebase uses [ESLint](https://eslint.org) to lint files.

-If you want to keep ESLint, check how it is used in [How to use ESLint](./docs/eslint/eslint.md#How-to-use-eslint).
+If you want to keep ESLint, check [How to use ESLint](./docs/eslint/eslint.md#How-to-use-eslint).
 Otherwise see [How to remove ESLint](#./docs/prettier/prettier.md#How-to-remove-eslint).

 - [ ] ESLint review done